 The board, and the chair in particular, need to know what is of most concern to the CEO and executive team and what is ‘keeping them awake at night’.
 Boards will be much better positioned to add extra value if they are acutely aware of and discuss these crucial matters.

 5. Commit to properly assess the performance of the CEO in a documented process involving all nonexecutive director board members

-In a 2009 research report titled CEO performance and remuneration: a boardroom perspective, Insync Surveys found that only 44 per cent of directors agreed that the performance appraisal of their CEO was handled well and ten per cent actually disagreed that this was the case.
+In a 2009 research report titled CEO performance and remuneration: a boardroom perspective, Insync found that only 44 per cent of directors agreed that the performance appraisal of their CEO was handled well and ten per cent actually disagreed that this was the case.
 Most CEOs appreciate and benefit derived from a constructive, transparent and thorough performance appraisal process.

 A CEO performance appraisal that is handled well will:

 - be constructive with a view to the CEO’s ongoing development